HaxeFlixel/flixel-docs/documentation/04_tutorials/09-part-viii-enemies-and-basic-ai.html.md

 <p>That's all there is to it!
 Try out your game and make sure it works!</p>
 <p><img src="/images/tutorial/0018b.png" /></p>
-<p><a href="https://github.com/SeiferTim/HaxeFlixel-Tutorial/tree/Part-VIII">Here's the source</a> so you can verify your code.
-Next, we'll add some UI to the game, and add our RPG-style Combat so you can fight the enemies!</p>
+<p>Next, we'll add some UI to the game, and add our RPG-style Combat so you can fight the enemies!</p>